 The Commonwork Trust at Bore Place

 Today, these founding principles remain at the heart of what we do at Bore Place.
-One of the charity founders, Jenifer Wates, still remains closely involved in her role as a Trustee.
+Jenifer Wates, still remains closely involved at Bore Place in her role as Trustee Emeritus.

 “To discover how to be human now is the reason we follow this star” by W.H.
 Auden has long been a guiding inspiration for the Trust.

 We work towards sustainable solutions in farming, education and the environment.
 We welcome 1000s of visitors, of all ages and abilities throughout the year, some come to develop their own work and projects, others to take part in what we offer.

 In 2016 we celebrated our 40th anniversary and now look forward to welcoming new and existing visitors to our beautiful site and all the opportunities it offers.

 The name Bore Place was first recorded for this site in the 1300s.
 Over the years the site has had mixed fortunes.
 It was a substantial property in late Tudor times, owned by families connected with the royal court but by the 1800s the land and property were farmed by tenant farmers.
 The core of Bore Place House is late Tudor and the converted farm buildings date from the 1700s.
 In the early 20th century the buildings were added to as part of a thriving mixed farm, and the house renovated.
 When the Wates acquired it in the 1970s more renovations were carried out over a number of years, making it the beautiful and serviceable place it is today.